Austin Dam failure (Pennsylvania): History

 In 1900, George Bayless, owner of Bayless Paper, built a paper mill in the Freeman Run Valley.
 By 1909, the company realized that occasional dry seasons required a more reliable water source.
 After finding a small earthen dam to be inadequate, the T. Chalkey Hatton firm was commissioned to build a large concrete gravity dam across the valley.
-The dam was 50 ft high and 540 ft long, and cost $86,000 to construct.
+The dam was 50 ft high and 540 ft long, and cost $86,000 to construct, (nearly $3,000,000 today adjusted for inflation).
 It was designed to be 30 feet thick, but was built only 20 feet thick.
 Because it was deemed too expensive, an underground vertical concrete slab, which had been designed to prevent water seeping under the dam through the soil on which the dam sat, was not built, on Bayless's orders.
 At the time, Pennsylvania had no state regulations or requirements about the building of dams.

 The inhabitants of the town of Austin, Pennsylvania, downstream from the dam, referred to it, with Bayless's encouragement, as "The dam that could not break."

 Within only a few months of its completion, problems were detected.
 Water was seeping under the dam, which also bowed more than 36 ft under the pressure of the water it was holding, and the concrete started cracking.
 The bowing was alleviated by using dynamite to blast a 13 ft space for the excess water to spill over.
 The cracking was claimed to be normal because of the drying concrete.

 On September 30, 1911, a holiday, after a week of rainstorms that raised the level of the reservoir to only 2 feet below the overflow level, the dam failed.
 Part of the structure slid down about 50 feet, while another opened like a door, allowing the impounded water to flow freely down the narrow valley.
 The wall of water destroyed the paper mill and much of the town of Austin, which was so deeply covered by water in places that only church steeples could be seen.
 Due to the slope of the valley, the east side of the town received more damage.

 Around 3,000 people were in Austin that day, and the catastrophic failure of the dam resulted in the deaths of 78 of them, and roughly $10 million in property damage.
-The madam of the town's brothel, which was located upstream of the town, saw the failure coming and warned the town, saving many lives.
+Cora Brooks, the madam of the town's brothel, which was located upstream of the town, saw the failure coming and warned the town, saving many lives.

-The paper mill and dam were subsequently rebuilt, but the mill was lost in a fire in 1933.
+The paper mill and dam were subsequently rebuilt, but the mill was lost in a fire in 1944.
 A new dam was built, but it also failed, in 1942, with no loss of life.
 The dam was not replaced after the second failure.